 How common is it for PhD students to create and then keep updating a professional profile for networking?
 I mean, a professional profile contains most of the information on your academic and professional career, including research activities such as conferences and publications.

 I recently updated my profile on the university website, LinkedIn and ResearchGate, and a more casual profile on my blog.
-I also uploaded my conference presentation file (from a conference in September last year) on my ResearchGate page.
+I also uploaded my conference presentation file on my ResearchGate page.

-Some of my colleagues seem quite active on the networking websites; others seem never to have returned to the website after creating their accounts.
-I used to be like that, but I’m hoping to make better use of the websites and am currently exploring them.
+Some of my colleagues seem quite active on the networking websites.
+Others seem never to have returned to the website after creating their accounts, and I used to be like that, but I’m hoping to make better use of the websites and am currently exploring them.

 My achievements in Week 110